honeybadger-io/honeybadger-elixir/README.md

 If `environment_name` is not set we will fall back to the value of `Mix.env()`.
-`Mix.env()` uses the atomized value of the `MIX_ENV` environment variable and defaults to `:dev` when the environment variable is not set.
+`Mix.env()` uses the atomized value of the `MIX_ENV` environment variable and defaults to `:prod` when the environment variable is not set.
 This should be good for most setups.
 If you want to have an `environment_name` which is different than the `Mix.env()`, you should set `environment_name` in your `config.exs` files for each environment.
 This ensures that we can give you accurate environment information